apache/parquet-site/content/en/blog/features/alp_encoding.md

 ### ALP Performance

-In general, ALP achieves similar compression to `zstd`, with much faster decompression speed and random access support, with slightly slower compression as shown in the charts below.
+In general, ALP achieves similar compression to `zstd`, with much faster decompression speed and random access support, and comparable compression speed as shown in the charts below.
 Users can expect ALP to be `10x` faster to decode and to retrieve random values than `zstd`, with similar compression ratios.